LGBTQIA+ Students Abroad

 Always put your safety first, and find a support network while you are abroad.
 If you experience difficulties, you should contact your program staff immediately.

-3.)
-Look for in-country support organizations!
+Remember to look for in-country support organizations!

-Do an online search to see if your country/city has support organizations for your identity.
-For example, Germany (being one of Europe’s most LGBTQIA+ inclusive countries) has numerous organizations on and off campuses for LGBTQIA+ students.
+- For example, Germany (being one of Europe’s most LGBTQIA+ inclusive countries) has numerous organizations on and off campuses for LGBTQIA+ students.

 Travel, TSA, and U.S. State Department Information

 You can get your passport new or renewed here at WSU in the University Center for International Education!
 Just email us at email@example.com to set up an appointment and you will be sent the list of documents that you need to bring with you.

 Below are some other links that you may find helpful:

 U.S. State Department Resources for LGBTI Travelers

 Airport Screening and Travel Concerns for Transgender Passengers